Proof (play): Production history

 A production in May 2013 opened at Carolina Actors Studio Theatre in Charlotte, North Carolina.

 In September to October 2013, Proof was directed by Emily Mann at the McCarter Theatre in Princeton, New Jersey.

 London's Tabard Theatre produced the play from 29 September to 24 October 2015, directed by Sebastien Blanc (son of Raymond Blanc).
 It featured Tim Hardy (Royal Shakespeare Company Marat/Sade) as Robert, Julia Papp as Catherine, Mary-Ann Cafferkey as Claire and Ian Charleson Awards nominee Kim Hardy as Hal.

 A Seattle production opened in January 2017 at Strawberry Theatre Workshop with three TPS Gregory Award-winning actors, Anastasia Higham, Charles Leggett, and Allison Standley in principal roles.
 Proof was directed by Greg Carter on the Mainstage at 12th Ave Arts.
 It was the first professional production in Seattle since 2004.

 Spring Green, Wisconsin’s American Players Theater produced the play from 26 October to 19 November 2023, directed by APT Artistic Director Brenda DeVita (wife of actor and director James DeVita).
 It featured Kelsey Brennan as Catherine, David Daniel as Robert, Nate Burger as Hal, and Laura Rook as Claire.

 On August 20, 2025, it was announced that Proof would receive its first Broadway revival.
-The production will star Ayo Edebiri and Don Cheadle and will be directed by Thomas Kail, with opening night scheduled for April 16, 2026 at the Booth Theatre.
+The production starred Ayo Edebiri and Don Cheadle and was directed by Thomas Kail.
+On November 6, 2025, the production announced the casting of Samira Wiley and Jin Ha in the roles of Claire and Hal.
+On March 17, 2026, the production announced Kara Young would play Claire, as Wiley had withdrawn due to medical reasons.
+Previews started March 21, 2026 and it opened on April 16, 2026 at the Booth Theatre.
+Adrienne Warren joined the cast as Claire on June 30 for the remainder of the run.
+The Broadway revival finished its run on July 19, 2026, with the final week at full capacity (standing room only).